tpowelldev/StraightJacket/README.md

 ## To do:

 * Complete unit tests / increase code coverage
-* Complete documentation / help text
+* Complete documentation
-* Allow defining specific dates for maintenance windows, rather than working with 7 day recurring week
+* Allow defining specific dates for maintenance windows, rather than working with a 7 day recurring week